sa-mm/getting-started-solution-template/README.md

 ### Update the Template project

 This project now need to be adapted for the 3rd party connectivity needs.
+See the [Types of Integration](#types-of-integration) chapter if you haven't yet.

 Before getting started: to be compatible with IoT connector (PDaaS) for a later integration follow:
 - Use the `c2c` namespacing for Modules, Endpoints, Assets and any stored items to avoid potential naming conflict